When is Yesterday released in cinemas? Who’s in the cast and what’s it about?

 Himesh Patel (who used to play Tamwar Masood in EastEnders) leads the cast as Jack, and is joined by Lily James (Downton Abbey) as Jack’s best friend Ellie, Lamorne Morris (New Girl) as his head of marketing and Kate McKinnon (Saturday Night Live, Ghostbusters) as his money-obsessed manager Debra.

+Talking about leaving EastEnders for a movie career, Patel told The Graham Norton Show: “It seems to be going well.
+I imagine a lot of people on EastEnders thought, ‘We’ll see him in a year’s time!’”

-Real-life couple Meera Syal and Sanjeev Bhaskar (who co-starred in The Kumars at No. 42) play Jack’s parents and Sarah Lancashire (Happy Valley) appears as a Liverpudlian woman called Liz.
+Real-life couple Meera Syal and Sanjeev Bhaskar (who co-starred in The Kumars at No. 42) are also in the cast as Jack’s parents and Sarah Lancashire (Happy Valley) appears as a Liverpudlian woman called Liz.

 The film also features Ed Sheeran, who plays himself, and includes a cameo from James Corden.